PAFR2003/LesserSpaceNations/README.md

 >* Speaks Finnish, Swedish, Estonian and English
 >* She's a pescetarian but also a fish lover.
 >* She has hyperacusis, which means she's sensitive to loud noises.

+ Farewell statement:

+*"Hello dear anglers of the planet Earth, I am leaving this planet to start a new life in a paradise they call "New Earth".
+Thanks for the supporters of GK products."*

+*- Enni Mannerheim's final post in her Piclick account, 2299*

 ## The Belivers